emmwilson/rocky_predictions/README.md

 - data:
   - pngs for Slide.qmd
-  - /spatial data: shapefiles for Exploits_map.qmd in
+  - /spatial data: shapefiles for Rocky_map.qmd in
-    - Exploits_lakes.shp: lakes in Exploits watershed
+    - Rocky_lakes.shp: lakes in Exploits watershed
-    - OrderSlopeSegJan22.shp: waterways created using DEM by Kyleisha Foote
-    - exploits_reaches_with_sites.shp: reaches from OrderSlopeSegJan22.shp that had a sample site, and the corresponding field data collected at that site
+    - Rocky_watershed.shp: watershed created GRASS watershed workflow
-    - exploits_watershed.shp: area contained in the Exploits watershed -/for webpage: pngs used in tutorial
+    - Rocky _hydrorivers.shp: river vectors from HydroSHEDS clipped to watershed -/for webpage: pngs used in tutorial

 - docs: created and updated upon render